 In early 2017 I found myself staring at these words on an online advert from a private Menopause Clinic.
 Looking at the image of a middle-aged woman, completely distressed with head in her hands, I immediately self-identified and felt completely seen and heard.

-According to this well renowned Menopause Specialist, my increasing feelings of anxiety, panic, irritability, coupled with a rapid heartbeat, inability to concentrate, insomnia, loss of interest in life, feeling unhappy and depressed, extreme fatigue and complete lack of sex drive were due to peri-menopause and my decreasing hormone levels.
+According to this well renowned Menopause Specialist, my increasing feelings of anxiety, panic, irritability, coupled with a rapid heartbeat, inability to concentrate, insomnia, loss of interest in life, feeling unhappy and

-Up until this point, I knew nothing about peri-menopause.
+Up until this point, I knew nothing about perimenopause.
 This was early 2017 and I had just turned 45.
 There wasn’t the level of awareness or education that exists now.
-I attributed my symptoms to physical and emotional burnout due to a very challenging period of prolonged stress, however, the advert described me so perfectly and the offer of a quick fix to alleviate my symptoms by simply topping up my hormones seemed like the perfect solution.
+I attributed my symptoms to physical and emotional burnout due to a very challenging period of prolonged stress.
+However, the advert described me so perfectly and the offer of a quick fix to alleviate my symptoms by simply topping up my hormones seemed like the perfect solution.

 Why at the age of 45 did my life become so overwhelming and yet previously I had always coped and functioned with extremely high levels of stress and anxiety?
 Up until this pivotal point I had faced multiple major life challenges and adversities in childhood.
 Was my severe physical and emotional burnout simply as a result of my hormone fluctuations?